Charles Loloma

-Charles Sequevya Loloma (January 7, 1921 — June 9, 1991) was a Hopi Native American artist known for his jewelry.
-He also worked in pottery, painting and ceramics.
+Charles Sequevya Loloma (January 7, 1921 – June 9, 1991) was a Hopi Native American artist known for his jewelry.
+He also worked in pottery and painting.

 A highly influential Native American jeweler during the 20th century, Loloma popularized use of gold and gemstones not previously used in Hopi jewelry.

 Early life and education

 He was born near Hotevilla, Hopi Third Mesa, to Rex Loloma and Rachel Kuyiyesva Loloma, to the Badger clan (his mother's clan).
 He attended Phoenix Indian High School in Arizona where he began his artistic career as a muralist and painter when he was asked by Fred Kabotie to assist in the reproduction of murals from the Awatovi site on the Hopi reservation for New York's Museum of Modern Art.
 Loloma later worked with Kabotie and René d'Harnoncourt on murals in the Federal Building on Treasure Island in San Francisco Bay for the Golden Gate International Exposition in 1939.

 Charles married Otellie Pasiyava, a Hopi potter from Second Mesa, Arizona.
 He served in the United States Army from 1942 to 1945 with the 331st Army Engineers.
 He was stationed in the Aleutian Islands.
 In 1947, thanks to the GI Bill, and on the advice of Indian commissioner William H. Beatty, Loloma attended Alfred University's School for American Craftsmen in Alfred, New York.
 There, he and his wife Otellie both earned a Certificate in Pottery, which was presented on August 15, 1949.
 In the program, the Lolomas learned how to make stronger mixes of clay along with modern methods of forming and firing pieces, including glazes.
 Loloma's goal was to bring these techniques to the Hopi people to make them more self-sufficient.